greenonline/UI_Better/README.md

 $term->MinLine();
 ```

-However, from [Term::ReadLine::Gnu vs. history control](https://www.perlmonks.org/?node_id=1007439), setting to a high value effectivly disables the `readline` history, thereby allowing the UI history to operte as expected.
+However, from [Term::ReadLine::Gnu vs. history control](https://www.perlmonks.org/?node_id=1007439), setting to a high value effectivly disables the `readline` history, thereby allowing the UI history to operate as expected.

 ```none
 # This disables autohistory